singhravipratap/SLA/README.md

 # Release Notes

-This project is part of LFX mentee 2022 (summer).
+The project is part of LFX mentee 2022 (summer).

 The Project file contain following tools for the SLA test case: